Caslus/lucasphilippe/src/templates/resume.typ

   period: "Jan 2025 - Present",
 )[
   #list(
-    [Coordinated a team of 6 external developers alongside another internal employee, leading maintenance and optimization efforts for the company's refunding system, which processes over \$3 million USD daily.], [Investigated and resolved production issues by analyzing logs, debugging, and improving system performance, ensuring stability for 5,000+ simultaneous users.], [Monitored application health using Dynatrace and Grafana, optimized backend and frontend services using Java and Angular, and maintained data integrity across OracleSQL and MongoDB databases in both microservices and monolithic architectures.]
+    [Lead a sustainment team of 6 analysts responsible for the stability and optimization of a critical reimbursement system processing over \$3 million USD daily.], [Serve as the primary technical contact for business stakeholders during production incidents, communicating impact, gathering requirements for fixes, and coordinating resolution strategies.], [Direct root cause analysis for production issues using code debugging and log analysis (Dynatrace, Grafana), ensuring high availability for over 5,000 simultaneous users.], [Develop targeted bug fixes, performance enhancements, and stability improvements with Java and Spring to resolve active incidents and prevent their recurrence.
+    ]
   )
 ]